Phil Murphy: Ambassadorship

-The United States diplomatic cables leak, published by WikiLeaks in 2010, contained negative statements Murphy signed about senior German politicians, including a remark by Murphy that Merkel was "insecure" and unfavorable comments by embassy staff about Guido Westerwelle, the German foreign minister.
+The United States diplomatic cables leak contained negative statements Murphy signed about senior German politicians, including a remark by Murphy that Merkel was "insecure" and unfavorable comments by embassy staff about Guido Westerwelle, the German foreign minister.
 Some German officials expressed desire that Murphy be recalled.
 In response, Murphy appeared on German television outlets such as ZDF in an attempt at damage control.
 In Spiegel Online, he said, "I'm a big boy.
 At the end of the day, the buck stops with me," and that he would not "apologize for one speck" of what his staff had done.
 On December 5, he apologized for the leak in Welt am Sonntag.
 Murphy later said that the episode was "incredibly awkward and embarrassing" but that the two countries worked through it, and that in the end Germany-United States relations were stronger than ever.

 Regarding the European debt crisis, Murphy said in 2013, "The big debate in Europe, which I think is a false debate, is either fiscal consolidation or growth.
 And the reality is that Europe needs both: it needs fiscal consolidation and growth."
 Regarding economic differences between the nations, he said, "Germany believes strongly that the first order of business is to cut your debts and deficits and from that, good things will come.
 We're more likely to say a little bit of stimulus will jump-start things, even if it means incurring more debt.
 But you work your way through those issues."

 On May 29, 2013, it was announced that Murphy was stepping down from the post.
 He was still ambassador as of July 3; he returned to the United States at some point during July and formally stayed in the role until his mission terminated on August 26.

-Entry into New Jersey politics
+Post-ambassadorship

 Murphy was mentioned as a potential candidate in the 2013 New Jersey gubernatorial election, but did not run.
-Rather, upon returning to the United States he returned to Murphy Endeavors LLC, a business management consultancy firm, of which he was the principal, with offices in Red Bank, New Jersey.
+Instead, upon returning to the U.S. after his ambassadorship, he rejoined Murphy Endeavors LLC (a business management consultancy firm with offices in Red Bank, New Jersey, at which he was the principal).
 He started the firm in 2009 after leaving the DNC position, but it was soon put on hold due to his ambassadorial nomination.
 He also gave speeches about his experiences in Germany, especially in connection with the 25th anniversary of the fall of the Berlin Wall.